fb55/css-select/README.md

 -   `adapter`: The adapter to use when interacting with the backing DOM structure.
 By default it uses the `domutils` module.
 -   `context`: The context of the current query.
 Used to limit the scope of searches.
-Can be matched directly using the `:scope` pseudo-selector.
+Can be matched directly using the `:scope` pseudo-class.
 -   `cacheResults`: Allow css-select to cache results for some selectors, sometimes greatly improving querying performance.
 Disable this if your document can change in between queries with the same compiled selector.
     Default: `true`.
--   `pseudos`: A map of pseudo-selectors to functions or strings.
+-   `pseudos`: A map of pseudo-class names to functions or strings.

 #### Custom Adapters